 Story and Photos by John Sundsmo.

-Checking into Hotel Locanda Al Leon, Marco at the front desk gave us the name of a good local’s restaurant.
-Freshly made pasta and sauces was just too good to resist.
+Checking into Hotel Locanda Al Leon, Marco at the front desk gave us the name of a good locals’ restaurant.
+Freshly made pasta and sauces were just too good to resist.
 After a few missteps and asking for directions, we walked down a secluded little alleyway to find the warm and inviting Al Vecio Portal restaurant.
-Seated at a small table listening to the locals talking happily over pasta and vino on a Friday night, we fell right in with the spirit and ordered bread, olive oil and balsamic vinegar; linguine vongole (clams) and glasses of Tuscan wine.
+Seated at a small table listening to the locals talking happily over pasta and vino on a Friday night, we fell right in with the spirit and ordered bread, olive oil, and balsamic vinegar; linguine vongole (clams), and glasses of Tuscan wine.
 Marco had steered us well.
-It was all excellent: bread, olive oil and balsamic vinegar of distinction; fine wine combined with fresh pasta; and clams that tasted like they were plucked from the sand that morning.
+It was all excellent: bread, olive oil, and balsamic vinegar of distinction; fine wine combined with fresh pasta; and clams that tasted like they were plucked from the sand that morning.
 Wandering back out into Saint Mark’s square, we were greeted by lights shimmering across the water and gondolas bobbing gently on the water – what a magical welcome to Venice.

-Emerging from the cocoon of our hotel we were greeted the Venetian morning traffic.
-Busy lines of porters with hand trucks, trolleys and dollies moved up and down the crowded little alleyways delivering all manner of supplies to local restaurants and shops.
-No motor cycles, no cars, no trucks were to be heard, just the sounds of people speaking excitedly and laughing in the international language – yet more magic.
-What a joy it was to be free from the constant noise of motors that accompanies modern day city life – but not in Venezia.
+Emerging from the cocoon of our hotel we greeted the Venetian morning traffic.
+Busy lines of porters with hand trucks, trolleys, and dollies moved up and down the crowded little alleyways delivering all manner of supplies to local restaurants and shops.
+No motorcycles, no cars, no trucks were to be heard, just the sounds of people speaking excitedly and laughing in the international language – yet more magic.
+What a joy it was to be free from the constant noise of motors that accompanies modern-day city life – but not in Venezia.

 As we soon learned, everything moves by water: tourists in ferries, water taxis and gondolas; barges laden with supplies; potable water; construction materials and even the mountains of trash created by the tourists – everything moves by boat or on foot – and so did we.